m19c/gulp-run/README.md

 #### Arguments

 1. `template` *(String)*: The command to run.
-It can be a [template] interpolating the vinyl file as the variable `file`.
-The template need not interpolate anything.
-A simple shell command will do just fine.
+It can be a [template] interpolating the variable `file` which references the [Vinyl] file being input.
+The template need not interpolate anything; a simple shell command will do just fine.
 The command is passed as an argument to `sh -c`, so I/O redirection and the like will work as you would expect from a terminal.

 2. `options` *(Object)*:
     - `env` *(Object)*: The environmental variables for the child process.
 Defaults to `process.env`.
-Your `node_modules/.bin` is automatically prepended to the PATH.
     - `cwd` *(String)*: The initial working directory for the child process.
 Defaults to `process.cwd()`.
     - `silent` *(Boolean)*: If true, do not print the command's output.
 This is the same as setting verbosity to 1.
 Defaults to false.
     - `verbosity` *(Number)*: Sets the verbosity level.
 Defaults to `2`.